The morning reading: Extracts from

 Wed 11.11.-Fri 13.11.

-european theatre forum
+european theater forum

 The “European Theatre Forum 2020: European Performing Arts in Focus” is an international platform for vision, discourse, exchange, networking and policymaking to strategically strengthen the structurally highly fragmented European theatre sector.
 It offers, for the first time, a European representation for the entire sector as one of Europe’s major art forms, within and outside Europe.
 In focus: Impact of the Covid-19 pandemic on the performing arts and perspectives for the sector.